 connections are for

-my own use (in circuit programming).
+my own use (in circuit programming on assembled boards).

 - Install the 10K LCD contrast control (R8).

 - Install the 4 pin 'canned' crystal oscillator (Mouser -

 This is a 4 pin DIP and it must be properly

 though the package has three spacers on the botom to avoid shorting out

 any traces underneath it, you might consider mounting it slightly above